tefkah/thesis-writing/Literature Notes/Shech (2015) - Two Approaches to Fractional Statistics in the Quantum Hall Effect; Idealizations and the Curious Case of the Anyon.md

 noter_page: ""
 ---

-# Two Approaches to Fractional Statistics in the Quantum Hall Effect: Idealizations and the Curious Case of the Anyon
+# Shech (2015) - Two Approaches to Fractional Statistics in the Quantum Hall Effect; Idealizations and the Curious Case of the Anyon

 # Summary